Letters from Lodi

 The first Lodi Zinfandel picks of 2023

-A few days before Harney Lane's pick for their Zinfandel-based rosé—this past Monday, August 28, 2023—the Zinfandel at Noma Ranch, located on the east side of Lodi's Mokelumne River AVA, was harvested for Bedrock Wine Co..
-The grapes from this ancient vine block, planted over 100 years ago, go into a full throttled style of red Zinfandel, long a local favorite (in the recent past, produced by Macchia Wines).
+A few days before Harney Lane's pick for their Zinfandel-based rosé—this past Monday, August 28, 2023—the Zinfandel at Noma Ranch, located on the east side of Lodi's Mokelumne River AVA, was harvested for Bedrock Wine Co.
+The grapes from this ancient vine block, planted over 100 years ago, go into a full-throttled style of red Zinfandel, long a local favorite (in the recent past, produced by Macchia Wines).

-Elsewhere on Lodi's east side, the old vine Zinfandel from Miller Vineyard (planted just north of the old Roma Winery water tower in 1929) were picked for Sonoma County's Las Jaras Wines last week Thursday (August 24).
+Elsewhere on Lodi's east side, the old vine Zinfandel from Miller Vineyard (planted just north of the old Roma Winery water tower in 1929) was picked for Sonoma County's Las Jaras Wines last week Thursday (August 24).

 Since Las Jaras Wines prefers Zinfandel at low sugars (20.0° to 22.0° Brix) for their rosé and carbonic maceration red wine programs, this past Thursday (August 31) Jeff and John Perlegos started picking their Cherryhouse Vineyard Zinfandel on Lodi's west side (alongside Davis Rd.) for this alternative, "natural" style winery.